cschleiden/azure-boards-markdown/marketplace/details.md

 **-- This extension is in early preview, please report any issues/suggestions at [https://github.com/cschleiden/vsts-markdown](https://github.com/cschleiden/vsts-markdown) or [cschleid@microsoft.com](mailto:cschleid@microsoft.com) --**

-__Markdown__ is a cusom work item form control, that allows you to edit the rich text fields on your work items with a customized, Markdown enabled editor.
+__Markdown__ is a custom work item form control, that allows you to edit the rich text fields on your work items with a Markdown enabled editor.

 ## Features